Skip advert

 Advertisement

-PCP deals are a popular way of buying cars because they can be very flexible.
+PCP car finance deals are a popular way of buying cars because they can be very flexible.
 Here’s how they work…

-PCP deals (Personal Contract Purchase) are a very popular type of car finance, accounting for around three-quarters of all new car sales in the UK.
-With the benefits of low monthly payments and some flexibility to term mileage and length, these deals offer a good way of getting behind the wheel of a new model, even if you won’t actually own the car at the end of the agreed term.
+PCP (Personal Contract Purchase) car finance deals are a very popular and flexible way of paying for a new car.
+PCP deals account for around three-quarters of all new car sales in the UK.
+With the benefits of low monthly payments and flexibility around mileage, term length and what to do at the end of the deal, these deals offer a good way of getting behind the wheel of a new car.
+Crucially, you won’t actually have to own the car at the end of the agreed term with a PCP, although there is the option to do so.

 Advertisement - Article continues below

-Before putting down a deposit on a shiny new car, it's worth understanding how PCP works, and how it differentiates from Hire Purchase (HP), Conditional Sales (CS), or leasing.
+Before signing on the dotted line and handing over the deposit for a shiny new car through a Personal Contract Purchase finance deal, it's worth understanding how PCP works, and how it differs from Hire Purchase (HP), Conditional Sales (CS), or leasing.

 What is a PCP?